 Faculty-led travel provides a way to lower these barriers.
 Group travel often means less individual expense.
 Shorter, more-focused experiences can make it possible for more students to attend.
 Students (and their parents) are more comfortable about travel with someone they know, and perhaps because of that familiarity, students are likely to be better disciplined, particularly with their academics abroad.
 Nearly any subject can be studied in depth in Russia – history, art, music, science, math, theater, environment, politics, journalism and more!

-This article will outline how to effectively organize a faculty-led tour to Russia.
+This article will outline how to effectively organize a faculty-led program to Russia.

 Table of Contents